What are cultural values? Cultural competence

 2.3 State control

-Federal body executive power, exercising the functions of control and supervision in the field of mass communications and the protection of the cultural heritage of the Russian Federation? is the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and the Protection of Cultural Heritage (Rosokhrankultura).
+Federal authority executive power carrying out functions of control and supervision in the field of mass communications and protection of the cultural heritage of the Russian Federation? is the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and Protection of Cultural Heritage (Rosokhrankultura).

 The powers of Rosokhrankultura, in particular, include: